joe-p/Stalker-2-Mutant-Health-Reduction/README.md

 This S.T.A.L.K.E.R.
 2 mod makes mutants easier to kill by reducing their health pools and/or strike protection.

-Currently only affects bloodsuckers.
+Does not affect all mutants yet.
 As I encounter more mutants in the game I will adjust accordingly.
 Most of the balancing I do will be based on buckshot damage since that historically has been the best way to deal with mutants in past games.
 PRs are also welcome.

 ## Changes